BTS can defer military service as it is in South Korea's 'national interest'

 By law, South Korean men are required to enlist by 28.

-This means that the oldest member of the group, Jin, 28, can now wait till 2022 to enlist.
+This means that the oldest member of the group, Jin, 28, can now wait till next year to enlist.
 Jungkook, the youngest at 23, can defer military service until 2027.

 The boy band were conferred the Order of Cultural Merit in 2018 for their contributions to the global popularity of Korean culture and encouraging more people around the world to learn the Korean language.